amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 **Arguments**

-* **model_input**: (String) This parameter specifies the file path of the model that is to be quantized.
+* **model_input**: (String) Specifies the file path of the model that is to be quantized.
-* **model_output**: (String) This parameter specifies the file path where the quantized model will be saved.
+* **model_output**: (String) Specifies the file path where the quantized model will be saved.
-* **calibration_data_reader**: (Object or None) This parameter is a calibration data reader that enumerates the calibration data and generates inputs for the original model.
+* **calibration_data_reader**: (Object or None) A calibration data reader that enumerates the calibration data and generates inputs for the original model.
 If you wish to use random data for a quick test, you can set calibration_data_reader to None.
-* **quant_format**: (String) This parameter is used to specify the quantization format of the model.
+* **quant_format**: (String) Specifies the quantization format of the model.
 It has the following options:

-  -  ``vai_q_onnx.QuantFormat.QOperator``: This option quantizes the model directly using quantized operators.
+  -  ``vai_q_onnx.QuantFormat.QOperator``: Quantizes the model directly using quantized operators.
-  -  ``vai_q_onnx.QuantFormat.QDQ``: This option quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
+  -  ``vai_q_onnx.QuantFormat.QDQ``: Quantizes the model by inserting QuantizeLinear/DeQuantizeLinear into the tensor.
 It supports 8-bit quantization only.
-  -  ``vai_q_onnx.VitisQuantFormat.QDQ``: This option quantizes the model by inserting VitisQuantizeLinear/VitisDequantizeLinear into the tensor.
+  -  ``vai_q_onnx.VitisQuantFormat.QDQ``: Quantizes the model by inserting VitisQuantizeLinear/VitisDequantizeLinear into the tensor.
 It supports a wider range of bit-widths and precisions.
-  -  ``vai_q_onnx.VitisQuantFormat.FixNeuron``: (Experimental) This option quantizes the model by inserting FixNeuron (a combination of QuantizeLinear and DeQuantizeLinear) into the tensor.
+  -  ``vai_q_onnx.VitisQuantFormat.FixNeuron``: (Experimental) Quantizes the model by inserting FixNeuron (a combination of QuantizeLinear and DeQuantizeLinear) into the tensor.
 This quant format is currently experimental and should not be used for actual deployment.

 * **calibrate_method**: (String) The method used in calibration, default to ``vai_q_onnx.PowerOfTwoMethod.MinMSE``.

   - For CNNs running on the NPU, power-of-two methods should be used, options are:

-    - ``vai_q_onnx.PowerOfTwoMethod.NonOverflow``: This method get the power-of-two quantize parameters for each tensor to make sure min/max values not overflow.
+    - ``vai_q_onnx.PowerOfTwoMethod.NonOverflow``: Gets the power-of-two quantize parameters for each tensor to make sure min/max values not overflow.
-    - ``vai_q_onnx.PowerOfTwoMethod.MinMSE``: This method get the power-of-two quantize parameters for each tensor to minimize the mean-square-loss of quantized values and float values.
+    - ``vai_q_onnx.PowerOfTwoMethod.MinMSE``: Gets the power-of-two quantize parameters for each tensor to minimize the mean-square-loss of quantized values and float values.
 This takes longer time but usually gets better accuracy.

   - For Transformers running on the NPU, or for CNNs running on the CPU, float scale methods should be used, options are:

-    -  ``vai_q_onnx.CalibrationMethod.MinMax``: This method obtains the quantization parameters based on the minimum and maximum values of each tensor.
+    -  ``vai_q_onnx.CalibrationMethod.MinMax``: Obtains the quantization parameters based on the minimum and maximum values of each tensor.
-    -  ``vai_q_onnx.CalibrationMethod.Entropy``: This method determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.
+    -  ``vai_q_onnx.CalibrationMethod.Entropy``: Determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.
-    -  ``vai_q_onnx.CalibrationMethod.Percentile``: This method calculates quantization parameters using percentiles of the tensor values.
+    -  ``vai_q_onnx.CalibrationMethod.Percentile``: Calculates quantization parameters using percentiles of the tensor values.

-* **input_nodes**: (List of Strings) This parameter is a list of the names of the starting nodes to be quantized.
+* **input_nodes**: (List of Strings) A list of the names of the starting nodes to be quantized.
 Nodes in the model before these nodes will not be quantized.
 For example, this argument can be used to skip some pre-processing nodes or stop the first node from being quantized.
 The default value is an empty list ([]).
-* **output_nodes**: (List of Strings) This parameter is a list of the names of the end nodes to be quantized.
+* **output_nodes**: (List of Strings) A list of the names of the end nodes to be quantized.
 Nodes in the model after these nodes will not be quantized.
 For example, this argument can be used to skip some post-processing nodes or stop the last node from being quantized.
 The default value is an empty list ([]).
 * **op_types_to_quantize**: (List of Strings or None) If specified, only operators of the given types will be quantized (e.g., ['Conv'] to only quantize Convolutional layers).
 By default, all supported operators will be quantized.
 * **random_data_reader_input_shape**: (List or Tuple of Int) If dynamic axes of inputs require specific value, users should provide its shapes when using internal random data reader (That is, set calibration_data_reader to None).
 The basic format of shape for single input is list (Int) or tuple (Int) and all dimensions should have concrete values (batch dimensions can be set to 1).
 For example, random_data_reader_input_shape=[1, 3, 224, 224] or random_data_reader_input_shape=(1, 3, 224, 224) for single input.
 If the model has multiple inputs, it can be fed in list (shape) format, where the list order is the same as the onnxruntime got inputs.
 For example, random_data_reader_input_shape=[[1, 1, 224, 224], [1, 2, 224, 224]] for 2 inputs.
 Moreover, it is possible to use dict {name : shape} to specify a certain input, for example, random_data_reader_input_shape={"image" : [1, 3, 224, 224]} for the input named "image".
 The default value is an empty list ([]).
 * **per_channel**: (Boolean) Determines whether weights should be quantized per channel.
 The default value is False.
 For DPU/NPU devices, this must be set to False as they currently do not support per-channel quantization.